seanorourke7/ProjectGolf/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

-Tiny PNG To compress images.

-Am I Responsive?
-To show the website image on a range of devices.

 Mockflow for the wireframe.

 ### Languages Used